Loading...

 Cost of 24-hour home care

-Our self-employed carers set their own rates on the Curam platform.
 The cost of 24-hour care is often determined by the level of care required and the number of people needing care.
+Curam’s self-employed carers set their own rates.
 These rates can vary according to the carer’s experience and qualifications.

 General costs